Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This may be the case even when the dot seems centered.

-This is probably not the best sight to use for target practice; unless you aren’t planning to hit anything you point at.
+I know sighting is a bit of trial and error, but I wouldn’t recommend this sight for target practice, unless you aren’t planning to hit anything you point at.

 The best way to figure out how to use this sight is by bringing it to the range and locking in the dot’s location in the front sight picture.